Loot From 120 Days on Medium

 The Theory of Relatability

 The Theory of Relatability is not an official theory.
-However, I use the phrase to describe a phenomenon with regards to content consumption, in which humans prefer content that relates to themselves (or their interests).
+However, I use the phrase to describe a phenomenon concerning content consumption, in which humans prefer content that relates to themselves (or their interests).

-A key context of the Theory of Relatability is that various content requires a certain level of skill to understand; such that high-level content remains less popular since less people understand (relate to) it.
-In addition, content that requires more effort to create is likely to contain more incorrect statements; which people are likely to highlight since humans fixate on negatives.
-The end result is that highly skilled audiences are both hard to reach and hard to appease.
+A key context of the Theory of Relatability is that various content requires a certain skill level to understand, so high-skill-level content remains less popular since fewer people understand — or relate to — it.
+In addition, content that requires more effort to create is more likely to contain incorrect statements, which people highlight since humans fixate on negatives.
+The result is that highly skilled audiences are both hard to reach and appease.

-The Theory of Relatability is the reason that “low-effort content” tends to dominate all platforms.
+The Theory of Relatability is why “low-effort content” dominates all platforms.
 Keep in mind that “low-effort content” refers to content that objectively takes a low amount of effort to create.
-However, one could argue that “low-effort content” is only low effort since there is a high demand for said content; such that there is a demand to make creating “low-effort content” a low-effort activity.
+However, one could argue that “low-effort content” is only low-effort since there is a high demand for said content, such that there is a demand to make “creating low-effort content” a low-effort activity.

 The Social Tradeoff

-Humans are social animals, which is why stories and anecdotes are emphasized — on an individual level — over logical assertions and data.
-However, logical assertions and data may be relevant to a story and/or required to understand a story in its full capacity.
-As a result, I would always include logical assertions before a story so the reader would understand it in its full capacity.
-The problem being that this practice goes against a human’s natural preferences.
+Humans are social animals, so stories and anecdotes are more significant — to an individual level — than logical assertions and data.
+However, logical assertions and data may be required to understand a story at its full capacity.
+So I would always include logical assertions before my stories so the reader could understand them fully: The problem is that this practice goes against a human’s natural preferences.

 So how can I separate a story and its logical assertions without compromising the reader’s understanding of the story?

-It’s extremely rare for people to read 100% of any document; let alone a writer’s entire oeuvre.
-Such that it’s inevitable for someone to take what you say out of context.
+It’s extremely rare for people to read 100% of any document, let alone a writer’s entire oeuvre.
+So it’s inevitable for someone to take what you say out of context.
 When it comes to controversial topics, this is especially true since humans — who don’t like to read content they disagree with — may react to a controversial statement by clicking off the page.
-This results in the reader placing significance on a body of text that lacks context; such that the author’s point is lost in favor of the reader’s misunderstanding.
+This results in the reader placing significance on a body of text that lacks context, so the author’s point is lost in favor of the reader’s misunderstanding.

-Of course, the above assertion doesn’t answer the question.
-However, it’s important to understand because it suggests that separating a story from its logical assertion has little effect on a reader’s understanding of the story: Since the reader already selectively reads text, splitting that text into multiple documents is annoying at worst.
+The above assertion doesn’t answer the question at hand.
+However, it’s essential to understand because it suggests that separating a story from its logical assertion has little effect on a reader’s understanding of the story: Since the reader already selectively reads text, splitting that text into multiple documents is annoying at worst.
 Otherwise, splitting a full text into multiple documents allows the author to target a specific audience for each document.

-There exists multiple benefits to separating a story from its logical assertions using multiple articles.
-This practice is also supported since you are able to reference (link) the document of a logical assertion within multiple stories or vice-versa.
-Say that you wish to write for a specific target audience with a focused purpose.
-You can create an article optimized for entertainment (reader’s from Medium’s Algorithm) and an article optimized for information (reader’s from Google Search).
+There exist multiple benefits to separating a story from its logical assertions using multiple documents.
+This practice is also supported on the internet since you can reference (link) the document of a logical assertion within multiple stories or vice-versa.
+Say you wish to write for a specific target audience with a focused purpose: You can create a story optimized for entertainment (readers from Medium’s Algorithm) and an article optimized for information (readers from Google Search).

-As you can see, the “dramatic” article has maintained many more views.
+As you can see, the “dramatic” story has maintained many more views.

-If I’m being honest, the article itself is not that dramatic.
-All I do is compare two Go Discord API Wrappers in an objective manner, while also providing an introduction to both maintainers: One of which happens to work at Google.
-However, one of the maintainer’s read this article, then took offense to it.
-This led to a situation that may be discussed in a future article.
+If I’m being honest, the story itself is not that dramatic.
+All I do is compare two Go Discord API Wrappers objectively while also providing an introduction to both maintainers: One of which happens to work at Google.
+However, one of the maintainers read this story, then took offense to it, and this led to a situation that may be discussed in a future story.

-Most important of all is that the article was shared as soon as emotional value was attributed to it.
-Multiple members from the Google Engineer’s API Wrapper community would bolster the article’s position within the Medium algorithm through comments and shares in outrage.
-Others would relate to the credentialism discussed in the conclusion of the article and support it.
+Most importantly, the story was shared as soon as emotional value was attributed to it: Multiple members from the Google Engineer’s API Wrapper community would bolster the story’s position within the Medium algorithm through comments and shares in outrage.
+Others would relate to the credentialism discussed in the story’s conclusion and support it.
 All this resulted in more read time without any marketing effort on my part.

-In contrast, the “Fieldalignment Bundle” article is informational and straightforward.
-The technique itself is not relevant unless you create applications in the Go programming language AND you are at a level where memory optimizations are justified.
-In order to meet this criteria, you require a higher skill level than 99% of the population.
-Based on the Theory of Relatability, it should be no surprise why this article performed worse.
+In contrast, the “Fieldalignment Bundle” article is informational and straightforward: The described technique is irrelevant unless you create applications in the Go programming language AND are at a level where memory optimizations are justified.
+You require a higher skill level than 99% of the population to meet this criterion.
+Based on the Theory of Relatability, it should be no surprise why this story performed worse.

-I will also add that I promoted the “Fieldalignment Bundle” myself.
-In contrast, the “Arikawa vs. Disgo” article was promoted entirely by other people.
-Thus, the dramatic nature of that article resulted in more organic marketing than any informational content I have ever created.
-I cannot argue for creators to create “dramatic” content on purpose; although it does happen.
+I promoted the “Fieldalignment Bundle” myself.
+In contrast, other people promoted the “Arikawa vs. Disgo” story entirely.
+Thus, the dramatic nature of that story resulted in more organic marketing than any informational content I have ever created.
+I cannot argue for creators to intentionally create “dramatic” content, although it does happen.
 However, actions speak louder than words: It’s pretty clear what the people want.

 My Interview Experience